drhowey/HAT-DOCS/README.md

 Write one documentation file which outputs HTML files and a tex file which then gives a pdf file.

-See my other programs for examples of .hat files (some may be saved actually be .tex files for editing ease)
+See my other programs for examples of .hat files in the docs folders (some may be actually saved as .tex files for editing ease)